 Besides frequent outages and a lack of WiFi for employees and customers, this retail chain had a complex PCI compliance process that made credit card payments virtually impossible.
 The organization was able to meet PCI compliance much more easily with UCaaS over SD-WAN, while employees and customers enjoyed secure WiFi.

 UCaaS from Windstream Enterprise: Unlimited collaboration for unstoppable teams

 Windstream Enterprise delivers UC and collaboration solutions in the cloud that empower employees to connect, collaborate and serve customers to their fullest potential.
-With an award-winning UCaaS solution, combined with SD-WAN and SASE—all managed by a true single pane of glass and backed by first-in-the-industry guarantees—you get a 100% cloud-based solution that can drive productivity and engagement like never before.
+With an award-winning UCaaS solution, combined with SD-WAN and SASE—all managed by a true single pane of glass—you get a 100% cloud-based solution that can drive productivity and engagement like never before.

 To find out more about UCaaS from Windstream Enterprise, visit the unified communications solutions page.

 - Forrester Analytics Business Technographics® Networks and Telecom Survey, as cited in The State Of Unified Communications As A Service, 2022.
 Will McKeon-White with Glenn O’Donnell, Ian Jacobs, Max Ball, Chris Langlois, Diane Lynch.
 Forrester.
 August

 - The State Of Unified Communications As A Service, 2022.
 Forrester, 2022.